 Could Glasses for Migraine Help Me With my Migraines?

-When it comes down to it, that’s what you really want to know, right?
+When it comes down to it, that's what you really want to know, right?
 Our lenses were specifically engineered to filter and help manage negative impact from light.
 With a healthy lifestyle, Axon Optics glasses may help those living with migraine.
-However, we acknowledge that they don’t work for everyone.
+However, we acknowledge that they may not work for everyone.